aavanderleij/SLEAPyTracks/README.md

 Ersoy, S. Exploration in red knots: The role of personality in the expression of individual behaviour across contexts, PhD Thesis, University of Groningen, Groningen, The Netherlands.

+### NIOZ ###

+This repository is currently being developed and maintained for behavior research at NIOZ, the Royal Netherlands Institute for Sea Research.

 ## Contact ##

-for questions or suggestions please email me at: antsje.van.der.leij@nioz.nl
+For questions or suggestions please email me at: antsje.van.der.leij@nioz.nl

 https://github.com/aavanderleij